-- Operations of the emulator system differ from those of actual MCUs as listed below. - (1) Reset condition

-Set the time for starting up (0.2 Vcc to 0.8 Vcc) 1 μ s or less. - (2) Initial values of internal resource data of an MCU at power-on - (3) Interrupt stack pointer (ISP) after a reset is released - (4) Capacities of the internal memories (ROM and RAM)

-The evaluation MCU of this product has RAM of 12 KB (00400h--033FFh) and flash ROM of 4 KB (0F000h--0FFFFh) and 128 KB (E0000h--FFFFFh). - (5) Oscillator circuit

-In the oscillator circuit where an oscillator is connected between pins X{IN} and X{OUT} , oscillation does not occur because a converter board is used between the evaluation MCU and the user system.
-For notes on when using an oscillator circuit on the user system, refer to "2.9.2 Selecting Clock Supply" (page 36).
-It is same for pins X{CIN} and X{COUT} . - (6) X{IN} input when resetting the MCU

-When resetting the MCU, it is necessary to input a clock to the pin X{IN} . - (7) A/D conversion

-The characteristics of the A/D converter differ from those of actual MCU because there are a converter board and other devices between the evaluation MCU and the user system. - (8) Operation after releasing the reset

-After releasing the reset, for about up to 350 cycles, a program to control the emulator will be executed.
-Note that this will have an affect on a user program execution time and tracing result.
+- Operations of the emulator system differ from those of actual MCUs as listed below. - (1) Reset condition Set the time for starting up (0.2 VCC to 0.8 VCC) 1 μ s or less. - (2) Initial values of internal resource data of an MCU at power-on - (3) Interrupt stack pointer (ISP) after a reset is released - (4) Capacities of the internal memories (ROM and RAM) The evaluation MCU of this product has RAM of 31KB (00400h--07FFFh) and flash ROM of 4KB (0F000h--0FFFFh) and 512KB (80000h--FFFFFh). - (5) Oscillator circuit In the oscillator circuit where an oscillator is connected between pins XIN and XOUT, oscillation does not occur because a package converter board is used between the evaluation MCU and the user system.
+It is same for pins XCIN and XCOUT.
+For notes on when using an oscillator circuit on the user system, refer to "2.9.1 (2) Using an Oscillator Circuit on the User System" (page 46). - (6) A/D conversion The characteristics of the A/D converter differ from those of actual MCU because there are a converter board and other devices between the evaluation MCU and the user system. - (7) Ports P0 to P5, P10 This product emulates some I/O ports (P0 to P5, P10).
+Therefore, the electrical characteristics of these ports differ from those of an actual MCU. - (8) Address and status of BHE# When the internal RAM or ROM area of an MCU is accessed during user program execution, actual MCUs retain a preceding address and status of BHE#, while this product does not. - (9) Status of a data bus In stop or wait mode, actual MCUs retain a preceding status of a data bus, while with this product a data bus is floating. - (10) Operation after releasing the reset After releasing the reset, for about max.
+380 cycles, a program to control the emulator will be executed.
+Note that this will be included in the user program execution time and tracing result.

-Note on RESET Input:
+Note on RESET# Input:

-- A low input to pin RESET from the user system is accepted only when a user program is being executed (when the RUN status LED on the emulator's upper panel is lit).
+- A low input to pin RESET# from the user system is accepted during the user program execution (only while the RUN status LED on the emulator's upper panel is lit).